 The Gilbert Public Library has a wide variety of materials available to borrow, including books, magazines, movies and audiobooks.
 Different types of items check out for different lengths of time, from 7 days to 4 weeks.
 There are a few items, like newspapers and reference books, which do not circulate.

 Most materials can be renewed.
 You may renew or request materials and check your library record in person at the Gilbert Public Library, by telephone at (218) 748-2230, or here.
+Click "Log In" in the top right hand corner of the page.
 You will need your library card barcode number and your pin number.

 DVDs, TV - 1 week

 All books, magazines, audiobooks, and music: